ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 requests a new access token after a security association between the client and the resource server has been established using this protocol.
-If the client wants to update the authorization information, the token request MUST specify the key identifier of the existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS request.
+If the client wants to update the authorization information, the token request MUST specify the key identifier of the proof-of-possession key used for the existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS request.
 The authorization server MUST verify that the specified `kid` denotes a valid verifier